senorprogrammer/til/README.md

 2020-04-20T14-52-57-testing-title.md
 ```

-And then that page will open in [MacVim](https://macvim-dev.github.io/macvim/).
+And then that page will open in [MacVim](https://macvim-dev.github.io/macvim/) or whichever editor you've defined in your config.

 ### Building static pages